 - Is it comfortable to hold?
 No brush is awesome enough if you can’t even hold the darn thing.
 Make sure it won’t catch air by flying out of your hands.

 - Are the bristles dense enough for your liking?
-Some bristles are super wonderful, but there's only about 3 or them, and that's not helping anything.
+Some bristles are super wonderful, but there are only about 3 of them, and that’s not helping anything.

 These soft natural bristles are great at getting out the fine dust and dirt.

 Maybe I would bring up a budget as a factor, but if you slowly add to your collection you won’t be taking a huge hit in the pocketbook.
 Try and choose super high quality – these will last a lifetime if properly cared for and work much better than a cheaper version.